python-adaptive/adaptive/docs/source/tutorial/tutorial.advanced-topics.md

 If you do this then **the runner will never finish**.

 What to do if you don’t care about live plotting, and just want to run something until its done?

-The simplest way to accomplish this is to use `adaptive.BlockingRunner`:
+The simplest way to accomplish this is to use {class}`adaptive.BlockingRunner`:

 ```{jupyter-execute}
 learner = adaptive.Learner1D(f, bounds=(-1, 1))